 - Directors cannot be director of a company with the same or similar name for 5 years.

 - Directors cannot be involved with either forming or managing a new company with the same or related name.

 Now this doesn’t mean you can’t liquidate the company again and start in a similar format.
-But it must be done according to a process known as a pre-pack sale, pre-pack administation.
+But it must be done according to a process known as a pre-pack sale, or pre-pack administation.
 This method involves selling the assets at fair value from the the old company to a new one.
 It does allow for the writing off of debts.

 (1) Business Asset Sale – You can reuse your company name if it’s sold as a business asset at fair value.
 You must advertise your intention in the Gazette, which is the official journal of public record, as well as inform creditors of the old company.
 Your liquidator will handle this for you, including the fair valuation.